tp1de/ioBroker.ems-esp/README.md

 ## Energy recordings and statistics need an active database instance.
 I strongly recommend not to use InfluxDB V2 !!
 InfluxDB v2 needs the retention period to be set to > 2 years for storing historic values.
 In V2 this is a global parameter for all states !

-## NEW: Connection status shown in instances overview

 ## NEW: Heat Demand hysteresis improved.
     Heat Demand per thermostat is active when actual temp is lower than (target temp - delta).
 	Heat Demand is inactive when actual temp is higher then target temp.
 	Make sure that delta is high enough to avoid too many boiler starts.

+## NEW: Heat Demand paramters can be changed during active instance
+	Heat Demand parameters delta / weight for each thermostat can be changed within objects during active instance Heat Demand parameters weighton / weightoff for each heating circuit can be changed within objects during active instance

 German  documentation: https://github.com/tp1de/ioBroker.ems-esp/blob/main/doc/ems-esp-ds.pdf

 English documentation: https://github.com/tp1de/ioBroker.ems-esp/blob/main/doc/ems-esp-es.pdf

 ## Changelog